The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Key tasks

-- Sort, sell or donate, collect packing materials
+- Sort, sell or donate, gather packing materials

 - Focus